lawiz22/AI-Lawiz-Media-Gen/README.md

 - **Album Cover Generator:** Design the perfect 1:1 album cover for your music.
 Specify genre, era (50s, 80s, modern, etc.), and media type (Vinyl, CD, Digital) for a pitch-perfect result.
 A special "vinyl wear" effect can be added to create an authentic, aged look.

 ### 6. AI-Powered Extractor Tools
-This versatile tab combines two powerful AI utilities for isolating and recreating elements from within a source image.
+This versatile tab combines powerful AI utilities for isolating and recreating elements from within a source image.

 - **Clothes Extractor:**
   - **AI Clothing Identification:** Upload a photo and let the AI automatically detect all clothing items.